 Along with providing a variety of programs on its Main Campus, the College offers classes at other locations in the four-county service area.

-Vance-Granville Community College operates three satellite campuses: the South Campus situated between Butner and Creedmoor in southern Granville County, the Warren County Campus in Warrenton, and the Franklin County Campus in Louisburg.
-The three satellite campuses have a combined value of more than \$2.6 million.
+VGCC operates three satellite campuses: South Campus, between Butner and Creedmoor in southern Granville County; Warren County Campus in Warrenton; and Franklin County Campus in Louisburg.
+These three campuses have a combined value of nearly \$3 million.